 “Inflation’s been tame for the past decade and of course no one can predict the future but even if you have to supplement future care costs from your Social security or retirement assets, that’s going to be doable.
 And, if inflation increases, well then so typically does the value of your assets and the income one earns from CDs and bonds,” Slome explained.

 Keep in mind some states require 3% compound inflation in order to qualify for their Long-Term Care Partnership Program.
 The program provides consumers who own a partnership certified policy additional dollar-for-dollar asset protection.
+Partnership might be one of the biggest kept secrets in retirement planning.
+With one of these special policies you can provide a legacy no matter what happens to you.
 Click here to read a story about the partnership program.

 Another option Slome mentions are shared spousal benefits which many companies offer.